browserengineering/book/book/scheduling-and-threading.md

 }
 ```

-Now load the page and hold down the down arrow button.
+Now load the page and hold down the down-arrow button.
 Observe how inconsistent
 and janky the scrolling is.
 Compare with no artificial delay, which is pleasant
 to scroll.

 Browsers can and do optimize their JavaScript engines to be as fast as possible,
-but ultimately scripts can and are sometimes very slow.
-So the only way to keep
+but this has its limits.
+So the only way to keep the browser
-the browser responsive is to run key interactions in parallel with JavaScript.
+guaranteed-responsive is to run key interactions in parallel with JavaScript.
 Luckily, it's pretty easy to use the raster and draw thread we're planning
 to *also* scroll and interact with browser chrome.